-Buying or renovating a home isn’t just about actual walls and floors — it’s also an imaginary process in which we project ourselves in different spaces, visualizing what our lives might look like, and the people we could be, if only we lived there.
+Buying or renovating a home isn't just about actual walls and floors — it's also an imaginary process in which we project ourselves in different spaces, visualizing what our lives might look like, and the people we could be, if only we lived there.
 No surprise that people get swept up in the process, becoming enamored with certain features that initially sound and look great.
-Do they get used and make them worth it?
-Here are five somewhat luxury level upgrades that cost a pretty penny, and don’t necessarily hold their resale value.
+Whether they actually get used is another story Here are five somewhat luxury level upgrades that cost a pretty penny, and aren't necessarily worth it.

 The Kitchen Desk: These little nooks are like clutter collectors and junk magnets, versus an actual space to sit and get work done in an actual chair with a computer.
 If I had a choice of where to sit, it wouldn't be in the kitchen staring at a wall that's two feet in front of my face.
 I, for one, would much rather use that area for more storage cabinets and work at the dining room table instead.

 Home Gym: These are the poster children of good intentions.
 I don't blame anyone for thinking they are a great thing to have at home, no ma'am.
 They signify no trips to the gym in the middle of winter, the end to endless months of membership fees, and not having to associate with other sweaty bodies while you are doing your own physical thing.
 But, with rare exception, their use tapers off and, by the time you are motivated to use them again, the technology has changed so much that your machines are dinosaurs.
 My mom's NordicTrack agrees with everything I am saying right now.